SysKitTeam/docs-point/releases/data-center/syskit-point-2025-3/point-2025-3-95-release-note.md

 ## Improvements & Bug Fixes

-* **The following improvements** to Provisioning have been made:
+* **The following improvements** to provisioning have been made:
   * **Users are now prevented** from adding guest users as group or team owners when provisioning a workspace.
-  * **The maximum allowed length** for group or team emails has been restricted to avoid provisioning failure.
+  * **The maximum allowed length** for group or team e-mails has been restricted to avoid provisioning failure.
   * **Fixed the missing error message** when provisioning fails, so it no longer shows as `null`.
   * **Fixed the issue** that caused provisioning to fail when the same user is assigned as both the primary and secondary contact.